LogMAR chart: Advantages of LogMAR over other charts

 The LogMAR chart is designed to enable more accurate estimates of acuity as compared to other acuity charts (e.g., the Snellen chart).
-Each line of the LogMAR chart comprises the same number of test letters (effectively standardizing the test across letter size); the letter size change from one line to the next is a constant ratio, as is the spacing between lines (making the chart easy to use at nonstandard viewing distances).
+Each line of the LogMAR chart comprises the same number of test letters (effectively standardizing the test across letter size); the letter size changes from one line to the next in a constant ratio, as does the spacing between lines (making the chart easy to use at nonstandard viewing distances).
 In ETDRS charts, the Sloan letters are used (Sloan letters are perfectly square approximately equally legible one from another), while the Bailey–Lovie chart used rectangular (5:4) letters based on the Transport typeface, as set out in British Standard 4274:1968.

 Zero LogMAR indicates standard vision, positive values indicates poor vision, and negative values indicates good vision.
 This is less intuitive than other VA notations.
 However, LogMAR is actually a notation of vision loss.